yscialom/pinanas/docs/INSTALL.md

 ### Download

 #### Direct download
-Go and donwload our [latest release](https://github.com/yscialom/pinanas/releases) Source code.
+Go and download our [latest release](https://github.com/yscialom/pinanas/releases) Source code.
 Unzip the content of `pinanas-$version/` anywhere on your PiNanas host.
 The following will assume you unzipped it in `/path/to/pinanas`.